 Air tents use air tubes instead of poles for the majority of the tents pitching.
 This allows for a faster, simpler tent to pitch yet with strong, upright walls.
 These air tents are rapidly becoming the no 1 choice for families due to this simplicity.

 The biggest reason is that they offer a large space suitable for families.
-The air tent design allows for a large spacious tent design that is quick and simple to pitch.
+The air tent design allows for a large spacious tent design that is quick and simple to pitch - just inflate it!
 The fly is usually left on the tent so that you don't even have to throw a fly over your tent when setting up!

 Perfect for weekenders, or for when you simply want to spend more time relaxing than setting up camp.
 Less time setting up camp means more time for the greater things in life, like swimming and beer!